The Priory celebrated the Solemnity of Our Lady of the Rosary

 Pope John Paul II, in October 2002, with his Apostolic Letter Rosarium Virginis Mariae, made a landmark contribution to the prayer of the Rosary by adding the five luminous mysteries.
 He selected some significant moments in the life of Jesus: his Baptism, his first miracle at Cana, his Preaching of the Kingdom, his Transfiguration and the Institution of the Eucharist.

 The Rosary appeals to many.
 It is simple.
 The constant repetition of words helps create an atmosphere in which to contemplate the mysteries of God.
-We sense that Jesus and Mary are wit
+We sense that Jesus and Mary are with us

 As we celebrate the feast of Our Lady of the Rosary, our Patroness, let us remind her with filial devotion to turn her merciful eyes towards us now, and to show unto us